 In the 21st century with social media, we often share many aspects of our lives publicly, but our personal finances still remain private.
 The Money Speakeasy is your social outlet to talk about taboo financial topics many of us have questions about, like budgeting, debt, savings, credit, housing, and insurance.

-Husband, Father, Financial Coach, Certified Financial Educational Instructor & Speaker
+Husband, Father, Financial Coach, Accredited Financial Counselor® & Speaker.

 Wilson is a Chicago native currently living in the Washington, D.C. metro area with a Bachelor’s degree in Business Administration from Illinois Wesleyan University and a Masters of Business Administration degree from Duke University, Fuqua School of Business.
 He has volunteered with organizations such as Junior Achievement, Operation HOPE, Capital Good Fund, and the SIFMA Foundation to speak and teach financial literacy across the country.

 Wilson helped introduce me to a whole new financial mindset.
 That is when I decided I did not want to be the average American.
 I did not want to live from paycheck to paycheck with student, consumer, mortgage and car loans only to feel trapped by the monthly payments.
 Wilson lead by example and it was his guidance that helped catapult my progress.
 I am now debt free and on my way to financial freedom.